 Location factors can be subdivided into three general functional categories, each related to a scale of analysis:

 - Site.
 Specific micro-geographical (local) characteristics of the site, including the availability of land, basic utilities, visibility (for activities related to retail or prestige such as head offices), amenities (quality of life), and the level of access to local transportation (such as the proximity to a highway or a public transit station).
-These factors have an important effect on the costs associated with a location and are the priority for firms looking at local expansion strategies.
+These factors affect the costs associated with a location and are the priority for firms looking at local expansion strategies.

-The majority of firms, such as retail stores, are of small size and tend to be solely concerned by local considerations by finding a suitable site.
+Most firms, such as retail stores, are of small size and tend to be solely concerned with local considerations by finding a suitable site.
 As a firm grows and seeks expansion, it will then likely look at regional location factors offering additional opportunities and suitability.
 A few firms can achieve a global expansion strategy that will need to adapt to different socioeconomic conditions.